Money Saving Challenge: Must Have Financial To-Do List

 Depending on where exactly you land on debt to income ratio will dramatically impact this stage.
 The first priority, outside of maintaining essentials such as food and shelter, should be to get debt under control.
 This step will ultimately be whatever you want it to be, but it’s important to set both short-term and long-term goals.
 Especially so they can be reviewed next year during the annual financial checkup phase.

-Whether your goal is to pay off a credit card or save enough for a vacation, it’s important to write them down in order to help you stay focused on the goal.
+Whether your goal is to pay off a credit card, get rid of a negative bank balance, or save enough for a vacation, it’s important to write them down in order to help you stay focused on the goal.

 With so much happening daily, it can be challenging to keep track of why you are doing what you are doing, and a list can go a long way to helping remind you of what it is all for at the end of the day.